 Students will use Google Slides to play a Guess Who game.
 The teacher will share one Google Slide presentation to all students.
 Each student will create one slide, and type two sentences describing themselves on that slide.
 Students will then be given a slide number randomly, they will have to guess who that person is.

-This activity will take two class periods.
+This activity may take two class periods.
 It will take one to create the slide and then another for them to play the guessing game.

 - Be able to add slides to an existing slide presentation.